MarcinKotlinski/FootballGame/readme.md

 <h2>Questions</h2>

-There are available questions in the game.
+Below you can find available questions in the game.

 ```python
 questions = {